 If they make you an offer, you’ll see all the important information you need to know before you make your own mind up about whether this is the right deal for you.
 You’ll see how much your repayments will be, when those repayments will be collected from your account, what the overall interest you’ll pay on the loan will be, any account management fees (if you miss a repayment), and more.

 All you need to do then is read and agree to the lender’s terms and conditions.
-The money could then be in your bank within as little as ten minutes* depending on your bank’s policies and procedures.
+The money could then be on its way to your bank within minutes*.

 Growing Power is regulated and authorised by the Financial Conduct Authority, the part of the government which oversees consumer loans in the UK.
 All of the lenders on our panel are FCA-authorised and regulated too for your peace of mind.